Our products

 Smoked eel fillets usually come whole, vacuum-packed.
 To serve it:

 • In slices (1-1.5 cm thick): The standard cut for serving as an appetizer or starter.
-Use a sharp knife and cut with a firm, clean motion.
+Use a very sharp knife and cut with a firm, clean motion.

 The skin